Pistonite/botw-ist/packages/manual/src/ist/dic.md

 ## Aligning the Items

 In a DIC setup, we need to align the equipped equipment with the item to corrupt.
-This is done by transferring the right number of Swords, Shields, Bows, and Arrows.
+This is done by transferring the right number of Swords, Bows, Arrows, and Shields.
-Transferring anything after Arrows typically has no effect, because they don't affect the positions of equipments since those categories are after equipments in inventory order.
+Transferring anything after Shields typically has no effect, because they don't affect the positions of equipments since those categories are after equipment in inventory order.

 Recall that transferring an item means it is not removed in the inventory.